mbaumer/us_hep_funding/docs/_states/MS.md

 [Back to top](#top)
 ## MS-04 -- Rep. Steven M. Palazzo (R) -- [Wikipedia](https://en.wikipedia.org/wiki/MS-04)
 ### Committees
-Steven M. Palazzo is the #3 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Steven M. Palazzo is the #3 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Steven M. Palazzo is the #19 Democrat on the House Committee on Appropriations
+Steven M. Palazzo is the #19 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```